NOSiCode-CV/igrp-platform-access-management/docs/PAGE_DETECTION_SPECS.md

 **5. Runtime Synchronization via Provider SDK**

-The IAM Core has a **Spring Boot SDK module** that includes an autoconfigured `PermissionSyncRunner`.
+The IAM Core has a **Spring Boot SDK module** that includes an autoconfigured `AuthorizationSyncRunner`.

 This runner: